Rovanion/comet-sensor/README.md

 Comet Web Sensor Data Handler
 =============================

-A dog simple script for retreiving and dealing with climate data from the Comet T6540 Climate sensor written in Python 3.
+A simple script for retreiving and dealing with climate data from the Comet T6540 Climate sensor written in Python 3.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**